-It is being suggested that decrease in Foxconn's revenue stream can be attributed to low demand from Apple before its iPhone 7 arrived.
+It is being suggested that the decrease in Foxconn's revenue stream can be attributed to a low demand from Apple before its iPhone 7 arrived.

-Apple's CEO Tim Cook is also reported to have received a paycut of almost $1.5 million for failing to achieving the internal goals of the company.
+Apple's CEO Tim Cook is also reported to have received a pay cut of almost $1.5 million for failing to achieve the internal goals of the company.
 Industry insiders also believe that such a move is due to the dwindling fortunes and slowing down of sales for the Cupertino-based company.

 The 4.7-inch iPhone 6s, which was launched in September 2015, integrated many improvements with features like Live Photos, 4K video recording, and 3D Touch.
-The upgradation was regarded as an average move by Apple.
+The upgrades were regarded as an average move by Apple.

 The iPhone 6s was seen as a tough device to sell to both existing iPhone users, as well as Android users looking for a top-end device.

-In December 2016, Foxconn experienced a year-over-year growth of over 9.76 percent, which may largely be due to the demand for the iPhone 7 Plus that sports some top-notch features such as a dual-camera setup.
+In December 2016, Foxconn experienced a year-over-year growth of about 9.8 percent, which may largely be due to the demand for the iPhone 7 Plus that sports some top-notch features such as a dual-camera setup.